mtbkapp/mtbkapp.github.io/hugo/content/post/first.md

 [Hugo](http://hugo.spf13.com/).
 I decided to use it for this blog.
 Also I'm currently not that great at CSS so I used [Kube](http://imperavi.com/kube/) for that.
-I think Hugo and Kube and a lot of other things are pretty dang cool and am glad that their author's have shared their work.
+I think Hugo and Kube and a lot of other things are pretty dang cool and am glad that their authors have shared their work.